mad-lab-fau/mad-gui/docs/customization.rst

             # ----> See sectionx 3, 3.1, and 3.2 for content of this method <---- #
             #######################################################################

-Go on with the next sections, see what code needs to go into `process_data`.
+Go on with the next sections to see what code needs to go into `process_data`.
 If you want to know more about the data type Plot Data, please refer to `the regarding documentation <https://mad-gui.readthedocs.io/en/latest/modules/generated/mad_gui/mad_gui.models.local.PlotData.html#mad_gui.models.local.PlotData>`_.